On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-The main definitions recalled in this subsection are that of orthogonality in category theory (Defintion~\ref{def:orthogonal}) and that of a factorization system (Definition~\ref{def:factorization}) first introduced in \cite{MacLane1948} and \cite{isbell_1957} under the name of bicategorical structure or bicategories.
-We will be interested in the particular case of this given by a torsion theory (Definition~\ref{def:torsion_theory}), whose definition in the case of Abelian categories is from \cite{Dickson_Torsion_1966}.
+The main definitions recalled in this subsection are that of orthogonality in category theory (Definition~\ref{def:orthogonal}) and that of a factorization system (Definition~\ref{def:factorization}) first introduced in a primitive version in \cite{maclane1948groups} and \cite{isbell1957remarks} under the name of bicategorical structure or bicategory and later developed in \cite{ringel1970diagonalisierungspaare} and \cite{freyd1972categories} (cf \cite[1.4]{freyd1972categories} for a more detailed yet brief account of the earliest contributions, \cite{riehl2008factorization} for a more modern exposition).
+We will be interested in the particular case of this given by a torsion theory (Definition~\ref{def:torsion_theory}), whose definition in the case of Abelian categories is from \cite{dickson1966torsion}.
+None of the definitions or results presented in this subsection are original.